crashmaxx/VoronUsers/printer_mods/crashmaxx/Stronger_XZ_Motor_Mounts/README.md

 ![X motor mount back view](./Images/X_Motor2.PNG)

+![Cross Section](./Images/Cross-Sec.PNG)
-See how to assemble.
+Cross section showing how to assemble.
 The M3x4 heat insert goes on the back side and the M3x30 bolt comes from the front.
-![Cross Section](./Images/Cross-Sec.PNG)